dodgymike/hackrf-wiki/Future-Hardware-Modifications.md

 If a PCB antenna is not included, a side-launch SMA antenna connector might be worth considering.
 It'd be much easier to pack up a connected HackRF if there wasn't a stiff coax cabls sticking out perpendicular to the board.

+## Baseband

+The interfaces between the MAX2837 and MAX5864 have some signals inverted.
+Theoretically, that's fine if compensated for in software.
+However, I'm theorizing that RX/ADC DC offset compensation assumes that both channels have the same DC polarity.
+I've fixed the inversion in the CPLD.
+However, a PCB experiment should be conducted to see if the DC offset is reduced by un-inverting the RX Q channel connections to the MAX5864.

 ## CPLD

 The CPLD could be removed, but some sort of multiplexer would be needed to meet the MAX5864 i/o requirements.
 Depending on the particular LPC43xx part used, it might be possible to use the System Control Unit (SCU) for this.